This creamy, classic potato salad recipe has been tried and tested multiple times this Summer.

 I’ll take that as a win!;)

 The truth is, potato salad is one of my favorite Summer salad recipes.
-It goes perfectly with barbecued burgers, our favorite grilled chicken marinade, sloppy joes (or turkey sloppy joes), and crock pot pulled pork sandwiches.
+It goes perfectly with barbecued burgers, our favorite grilled chicken marinade, sloppy joes (or turkey sloppy joes), and crock pot pulled pork sandwiches, and meatloaf.

 But, I also admit that I’m a complete potato salad snob.
 I dish it up very gingerly at potlucks and buffets, because when it’s good, it’s good – and when it’s not, it’s awful!;)